Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 ## Working Question:

-### What is the relationship between time of day and the type of crime being committed?
+### Can we predict  the type of of crime that will take place based on a variety of spatial, temporal and categorical factors?

 *Type of crime will be a classified as crime against persons, society or property*